-Men - basketball, baseball, cross-country, track and field, and golf.
-Women - basketball, volleyball, softball, soccer, cross-country, and track and field.
+Men - baseball, basketball, cross country, golf, indoor and outdoor track and field, and soccer.

+Women - basketball, cross country, indoor and outdoor track and field, soccer, softball, and volleyball.

 The men's and women's teams are members of the NCAA Division II.
-Teams compete in the NCAA Great Northwest Athletic Conference.
-The individuals and teams compete for conference and regional championships, which would qualify them for national competition.
+Teams compete in the NCAA Great Northwest Athletic Conference (GNAC).
+The individuals and teams compete for conference and regional championships, which may qualify them for national competition.

-Students who wish to participate and compete in intercollegiate athletics must be enrolled for at least 12 credits during the semester of intercollegiate athletic participation.
-Student athletes must meet all eligibility standards and transfer requirements specified by NCAA.
-The institutional policy and CUM GPA for Academic good standing take precedence.
-Other requirements are as follows by NCAA.
+Students who wish to compete in intercollegiate athletics must be enrolled for at least 12 credits during the semester of intercollegiate athletic competition.
+Other requirements to compete include: